 Duck or Goose thighs (cuisse de canard / oie confite) and Duck Breasts (magrets de canard) are also found in most of restaurants in the Périgord.

-Another hit, the Périgord truffle, has gained a world-wide recognition as well as local mushrooms, walnuts, and the wines of Bergerac and Monbazillac.
+Another hit, the Périgord truffle, has gained worldwide recognition as well as local mushrooms, walnuts, and the wines of Bergerac and Monbazillac.

 (f) for féminin, (m) for masculin and (v) for verbs